Smoke Detectors, Fire Alarms & Security Systems Services in Fort Johnson, NY (Serves the rest of Montgomery County & beyond)

 - Heat detectors: These alarms react to temperature increases and are sometimes quite a bit slower than the smoke alarm.
 Heat detectors work well in smaller spaces, such as basements, rather than serving a whole household.

-Commercial smoke detectors are also often equipped with a quick-release sprinkler system designed to extinguish fires before they spread.
+Commercial smoke detectors often have a quick-release sprinkler system to extinguish fires before they spread.
 Ask your Northern VA electricians at JME Electric to help you select the fire alarm that’s right for your space’s needs.

 Security Systems – Home or Business

-At JME Electric we understand that security systems are more than just the typical burglar alarm.
-They provide safety and security for homes, businesses, and industries as well as peace of mind for homeowners, business owners, and managers.
-With security systems, it has become more efficient to protect property and lives, especially during emergencies.
+At JME Electric, we understand that security systems are more than just the typical burglar alarm.
+They provide safety and security for homes, businesses, and industries and peace of mind for homeowners, business owners, and managers.
+Security systems have become more efficient in protecting property and lives, especially during emergencies.